luke-cheng/predictablywrong/src/shared/README.md

 ### Internal Jobs

 #### POST `/internal/jobs/close-voting`
-Automatically closes voting on questions that have been active for 24+ hours.
+Automatically closes opinion gathering on questions that have been active for 24+ hours.

 #### POST `/internal/jobs/weekly-cleanup`
 Cleans up old user data and expired questions.